ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 So now I can easily mock any method and all method signatures have explicit parameter types.

-I implemented behaviour in the macro because Ethereum JSON RPC has two types of clients:
+I implemented the behaviour in the macro because Ethereum JSON RPC has two types of clients:
 - ipc clients using unix sockets
 - http clients